BastilleBSD/bastille/docs/chapters/subcommands/create.rst

       -L | --linux                    Create a Linux jail (experimental).
       -M | --static-mac               Use a static/persistent MAC address (VNET only).
       -n | --nameserver IP            Specify nameserver(s) for the jail.
 Comma-separated.
+           --no-boot                  Set boot=off.
            --no-validate              Do not validate the release name.
-           --no-boot                  Set boot=off.
+           --no-ip                    Create jail without an ip (VNET only).
       -P | --passthrough              Enable VNET.
 INTERFACE is used as-is.
       -p | --priority VALUE           Set priority value.
       -T | --thick                    Create a thick jail.